chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

 }
 ```

-The optional _Scriptable Event Editor_ script (note that the generated editor script is a placeholder):
+### Scriptable Event Editor Script
+Finally, the optional editor script, which adds the _Raise_ button functionality to the custom event.
+However, note that the code here is just a placeholder, you will have to construct the UI to input the event arguments manually:
 ```cs
 using ScriptableEvents.Editor;
 using UnityEditor;